meepmeeeeeep/Dinosaur-Game-Assembly/README.md

 Using [MASM32](http://masm32.com/) for the assembler
 Run game from game.exe

-* Original source code came from: https://github.com/cfgong/assembly-chrome-dino?tab=readme-ov-file
+_Original source code came from: https://github.com/cfgong/assembly-chrome-dino?tab=readme-ov-file_
-* Feel free to check it out first for the original code.
+_Feel free to check it out first for the original code._

+Added Features or Mechanics:
+* Double Jumps
+* Added two new lanes
+* Added lane switching
+* Improved cactus and pterodactyl generation